GABA Improve Sleep, Panic, and Anxiety

 GABA improves sleep quality by promoting alpha waves in the brain.
 Which normally occur in a state of relaxation and decreases beta waves that predominate in a stressful, hyperactive state.
 Conventional drugs used for anxiety and sleep problems such as Valium or Xanax work by stimulating.
 GABA receptors in the brain.
 Thus having the same action as a GABA supplement.

-GABA supplements are available as over the counter products in both natural and synthetic form.
+GABA supplements are available as over-the-counter products in both natural and synthetic forms.

-GABA supplement may interact with other drugs that stimulate GABA receptors in the brain, such as benzodiazepines and some muscle relaxants.
+GABA supplements may interact with other drugs that stimulate GABA receptors in the brain, such as benzodiazepines and some muscle relaxants.

 The recommended dose of GABA supplement is 100 to 200 mg two to three times daily.
-Up to 3 g daily supplementation with GABA is considering to safe.
+Up to 3 g daily supplementation with GABA is considered safe.